-Students will gain information and develop skills through the use of lecture, guest speakers, role playing, and small group interaction.
+Students will gain information and develop skills using lecture, guest speakers, role playing, and small group interaction.

 Required Texts

 The following texts and resources are required reading for the seminar discussions and are to be read in the entirety before the first seminar meeting unless otherwise specified.